zorrokid/el-man/README.md

 This application is for managing electrical heating thermostates based on hourly electricity prices.

 Currently implemented:
-- Fetching day ahead prices from [ENTSO-E Transparency Platorm](https://transparency.entsoe.eu/)
+- Fetching day ahead prices from [ENTSO-E Transparency Platorm](https://transparency.entsoe.eu/) using their RESTful API
-- Managing Adax thermostates using their REST API
+- Managing Adax thermostates using their [RESTful API](https://api-1.adax.no/client-api/)
 - Storing data to Firebase Firestore
 - Google Cloud Functions for triggering fetching day ahead prices and managing target temperature based on hourly prices